Blog

 Salesforce also has a number of great resources from user groups, community events, webinars and Trailhead courses and online training.

-G2 Crowd provides a repository of over 500,000 user reviews for business software and services.
+G2 provides a repository of over 500,000 user reviews for business software and services.
 Analyst firms can provide a well-versed take.

 If you have the time and budget, consider engaging with an industry analyst firm.
 Analysts generally have a broad understanding of services and apps, new technology, and offer fantastic insight into what will make sense for your needs.
 That said, remember that analysts often have relationships with the apps and companies you’re considering.
 So while their advice is extremely valuable, it should never be the only source you consider.